DotCamp/ultimate-blocks-legacy/readme.txt

 We will add more over the time.

 Check out [GitHub repository](https://github.com/imtiazrayhan/Ultimate-Blocks), if you find any problem create an issue there.

+This plugin was created using [Create Guten Block](https://github.com/ahmadawais/create-guten-block).

 == Frequently Asked Questions ==